rseng/rse/docs/_docs/getting-started/dashboard.md

 ## Dashboard

-The dashboard can be started with `qme start`
+The dashboard can be started with `rse start`

 ```bash
 $ rse start